Once you have configured your Campaign Wizard options, you can book a campaign.

 - Dynamic: A comprehensive pacing solution.
 For more details, see Dynamic Pacing.

 Note: The saturation value of a campaign is static at the time it is reserved.
-This is a requirement in order to guarantee availability calculations and to prevent overbooking.
+This is a requirement to guarantee availability calculations and to prevent overbooking.
 Once a saturation value has been derived using automatic saturation and the campaign has been reserved, changing the loop policy's maximum duration will have no effect on the already booked campaign's saturation value.
 Furthermore, automatic saturation will only be possible when all the targeted loop policies have the same duration.
 A verification will be made to ensure this is the case before the campaign can proceed.
 If the saturation value cannot be automatically calculated, an error will be displayed and the user will have to calculate it manually.

 Note: You can enable and edit dynamic pacing on existing campaigns.
 See The General Section.